The Right Legal Advice When You Need It the Most

 Photo of the legal team at Smith Family Law APC

-Let Us Handle Your Postnuptial Agreement
+Let Us Handle Your Postnuptial Agreement in San Diego, California

 So, you recently tied the knot – congratulations!
 A postnuptial agreement can help ensure that you and your spouse are on the same page when it comes to handling property, helping you have a better chance at a fair marriage.
 Our lawyers at Smith Family Law, APC, are here to make sure your postnup covers your bases.

-How Your Postnup Works In California
+How Your Postnuptial Agreement Works in San Diego, California

 Like prenuptial agreements, postnuptial agreements in California are governed by the Uniform Premarital and Marital Agreements Act, passed into law in 1988.